lindaxie7/Assignments/README.md

 $25000 to $30000 fundraising goal is the point where the failed campaigns reached to the peak and the successful campaigns starts to raising.
 And when the fundrasing goal reach to $45000 to $50000, the successful campaign goes to the lowest point.
 So the $30000 fundraising goal seems a good goal to start a campaign, and the $45000 fundraising goal seems a good goal to end the campaign.
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/38533045/125206406-bd860180-e24c-11eb-91d0-0e0a3c7ea229.png)

-### Challenges and Difficulties Encountered
-The outcomes based on goals was a bit challenge for me, to understand the filtering requriement clearly and use the countifs function to get the cumulative information based on goals.

 ## Results